binoyskumar92/NodeJS-OCP-Template-to-Helm/README.md

 ####  Build
 1. Update the [values.yaml](helm/nodeapp-build/values.yaml) for Build with your required values.
-2. Navigate to [helm/nodeapp-build](helm/nodeapp-build) folder.
+2. Stay in root folder.
 If logged in to the OpenShift cluster via ```oc```, run the following command to create the BuildConfig and an ImageStream via Helm.
 This will build the application source specified by source values in [/helm/nodeapp-build/values.yaml](helm/nodeapp-build/values.yaml) and push to the ImageStream.
 ```bash
 helm upgrade --install <a-release-name> chartrepo/nodeapp-build --values helm/nodeapp-build/values.yaml
 ```